The Man Who Fell to Earth: Plot

 Newton completes the spaceship and attempts to take it on its maiden voyage amid intense press exposure.
 However, just before his scheduled take-off, he is seized and detained, apparently by the government and a rival company.
 His business partner Farnsworth is murdered.
 The government, which had been monitoring Newton via his driver, holds Newton captive in a locked luxury apartment, constructed deep within a hotel.
-During his captivity, they keep him sedated with alcohol (to which he has become addicted) and continuously subject him to rigorous medical tests, cutting into his human disguise.
-One examination, involving X-rays, causes the contact lenses he wears as part of his human disguise to permanently affix themselves to his eyes.

 Toward the end of Newton's years of captivity, he is visited again by Mary-Lou.
 She is much older, and her appearance has been ravaged by alcohol and time.
 They have mock-violent, playful sex that involves firing a gun with blanks, and afterwards occupy their time drinking and playing table tennis.
 Mary-Lou declares that she no longer loves him, and he replies that he does not love her either.
+His captors keep Newton sedated with alcohol (to which he has become addicted) and subject him to rigorous medical tests, cutting into his human disguise.
+One examination, involving X-rays, causes the contact lenses he wears as part of his human disguise to permanently affix themselves to his eyes.
 Eventually Newton discovers that his "prison", now derelict, is unlocked, and he leaves.

 Unable to return home, a despondent and alcoholic Newton creates a recording with alien messages, which he hopes will be broadcast via radio to his home planet.
 Bryce, who has since married Mary-Lou, buys a copy of the album and meets Newton at a restaurant.
 Newton is still rich and young-looking despite the passage of many years.
 However, he has also fallen into depression and continues to suffer from alcoholism.
 Seated on the restaurant's outdoor patio, Newton inquires about Mary-Lou, before collapsing in a drunken stupor on the chair.